-Most health and wellness marketing fails.
+Most health and wellness advertising fails.
 It’s a voice in the wilderness, heard by no one.
 Here’s why your health club, yoga studio and wellness center flyers, brochures and ads don’t work and how to fix each problem.

 Saw a postcard from a big health club chain.